Terms of Business

 Confirmation of our bank details

-10.2 Our bank account details will be confirmed at the outset of the matter.
-We will not be changing our bank account details during the course of dealing with the matter so the account details we have confirmed in the body of these terms and conditions will stay the same throughout the lifetime of the matter.
+10.2 Our bank account details will be confirmed to you at the outset of the matter.
+We will not be changing our bank account details during the course of dealing with your matter so the account details we have confirmed will stay the same throughout the lifetime of your matter.

-10.3 It is very important to be aware that we will not notify of changes to our bank account details by email.
-We will only notify clients of changes to important business information, including bank account details, in official correspondence which will be sent by postal mail.
+10.3 It is very important that you are aware that we will not notify you of changes to our bank account details by email.
+We will only notify you of changes to important business information, including bank account details, in official correspondence which will be sent by postal mail.

-10.4 If receiving any other communication purporting to come from us and which purports to change our bank account details or to request that funds are sent to another account, please do not rely on this and immediately contact the person at this firm handling the matter by telephone.
-Even if the request appears to have come from us, funds must never be sent to another account unless it has been verified with us.
+10.4 If you ever receive any other communication purporting to come from us and which purports to change our bank account details or to request that you send funds to another account, please do not rely on this and immediately contact the person at this firm handling your matter by telephone.
+Even if the request appears to have come from us, you must never send funds to another account unless you have verified this with us.
 We cannot take any responsibility for any losses where funds are transferred to other accounts that have not been verified by us.

 Sending funds to our bank account(s)

-10.5 Prior to transferring any funds to our account, we recommend contacting us to verify our account details.
-Wherever possible, the client should contact the contact the person at this firm handling your matter by telephone.
+10.5 Prior to transferring any funds to our account, we recommend you contact us to verify our account details.
+Wherever possible, you should contact the person at this firm handling your matter by telephone.

 Our firm sending funds to you

-10.6 We may not agree to send any funds unless it is to a pre-agreed bank account which we have verified.
-Clients must take care to protect their own data and bank account details.
-Confirming bank details by email should be avoided.
+10.6 We may not agree to send any funds to you unless it is to a pre-agreed bank account which we have verified.
+You must take care to protect your own data and bank account details.
+Confirming your bank details by email should be avoided.

-10.7 For all new matters, the person with conduct of your matter will be in contact by telephone to verify your bank account details, prior to our sending funds.
-We are sorry if this causes any delay to the processing of payments but we do consider that these steps are necessary to help protect your money from fraud.
+10.7 For all new matters, the person with conduct of your matter will contact you by telephone to verify your bank account details, prior to our sending funds to you.
+We are sorry if this causes any delay to the processing of payments but we do consider that these steps are necessary to help protect you and your money from fraud.

-10.8 If a client is long-standing with the firm and/or a client to whom we have previously transferred funds and the bank account details have not changed we will rely on our previous transactions rather than contacting the client via telephone for verification unless circumstances exist which increase the level of risk or we otherwise consider it appropriate to do so.
+10.8 If you are a long-standing client of the firm and/or a client to whom we have previously transferred funds and your bank account details have not changed we will rely on our previous transactions rather than contact you via telephone for verification unless circumstances exist which increase the level of risk or we otherwise consider it appropriate to do so.

 11. Limitation of Liability